Japanese reaction to Fukushima nuclear accident

-Assessment and requests for help
+Initial government assessment and public understanding

 Prime Minister Kan visited the plant for a briefing on 12 March.
 He had been quoted in the press calling for calm and minimizing exaggerated reports of danger.
 Kan met with Tokyo Electric Power Company (TEPCO) on 15 March and lamented the lack of information.
 According to press accounts, he asked, "What the hell is going on?"
 Secretary of Government Yukio Edano stated around 18 March, "We could have moved a little quicker in assessing the situation."

+The nature and the scale of the meltdown were not communicated to the public in the early weeks.
+Japanese newspapers commented the first useful analysis of the accident was not given by the government or TEPCO, but by Masashi Gotō, a retired (1989-2009) Toshiba nuclear engineer whose predecessor designed the containment buildings of Fukushima Daiichi nuclear reactor in the 1960s, who had a series of press briefings at the Foreign Correspondents' Club of Japan starting from March 14, 2011.

+Requests for help

 The Japanese government asked the United States to provide cooling equipment to the plant.
 As of 15 March, the U.S. had provided 3265 kg of "special equipment", a fire truck, to help monitor and assess the situation at the plant.

 The French nuclear accident response organization Groupe INTRA shipped some of its radiation-hardened mobile robot equipment to Japan to help with the nuclear accident.
 At least 130 tonnes of equipment has been shipped to Japan.

 Japan requested that Russia send the Landysh, a floating water decontamination facility originally built with Japanese funding and intended for decommissioning nuclear submarines.

 Former chiefs of key nuclear safety commissions and government agencies have apologized for overlooking important nuclear safety concerns.

 The Japanese government has admitted it failed to keep records of key meetings during the Fukushima nuclear crisis.
 Such detailed notes are considered a key component of disaster management.